1. 10 Web workers

 Firefox Android?Safari iOS5+Chrome Android?WebView Android?Samsung Internet?Opera Android11+

-DedicatedWorkerGlobalScope objects act as if they had an implicit MessagePort associated with them.
+DedicatedWorkerGlobalScope objects have an associated inside port (a MessagePort).
 This port is part of a channel that is set up when the worker is created, but it is not exposed.

 dedicatedWorkerGlobal.name